 The holiday season is one example of seasonality, though not all seasonality has to do with holidays.
-Some industries such as pool servicing or HVAC tend to do better in summer months while others (retail) has their busy season during the holidays.
-For this reason, it's not congruent to compare your slow season to your busier season, so make sure to measure business performance accordingly.
+For instance, some industries, such as pool servicing or HVAC, tend to do better in the summer months, while others (i.e., retail) have busy seasons around the holidays.
+For this reason, it's not beneficial to compare your slow season to your busier season, so make sure to measure business performance accordingly.

-Peoples' spending habits can change based on weather patterns, as well.
-When I worked marketing for a roofing company in a dry climate, there would always be a spike in business if it rained since rain would expose leaks and other roof problems.
-During dry spells, repairing or replacing a roof didn't seem to be as top of mind for other folks.
-This can apply to a number of industries.
+Another example: when I worked marketing for a roofing company in a dry climate, there would always be a spike in business if it rained since rain would expose leaks and other problems.
+During dry spells, repairing or replacing a roof isn't top of mind for consumers.
+This applies to a number of industries.

-The economy and current events is probably the biggest factor on this list for affecting business.
-In economic downturns, consumers attitudes change.
+The economy is probably the biggest factor on this list for affecting business.
+During economic downturns, consumer attitudes change.
 Those who lose jobs have less money to spend, and even those who retain work may change their consumer behavior as their positions seem less secure.
-The average buyer may make less luxury purchases and try to extend their dollars the best they can.
+The average buyer may make fewer luxury purchases and try to extend their dollars the best they can.

-Consumer trends change based on generational attitudes, economic prosperity, current events and more.
-Consumer trends may affect a single product or a whole industry.
-For example, there was still home buying hesitation for nearly a decade after the housing bubble burst in 2008.
+Consumer trends change based on generational attitudes, economic prosperity, current events, and more.
+These trends can affect a single product or a whole industry.

 Legal or Legislative Changes

 Legal or legislative changes can force a business to shut down, change its entire operational model, or adjust the type or velocity of marketing that it does.
-For example, cigarette ads were banned in 1970, and these advertising restrictions had a big impact on their bottom line.
+For example, cigarette ads were banned in 1970, and this restriction had a big impact on their bottom line.

 Some of these factors can be weathered through, and some require more inventive solutions.
 If you can predict the periods of slow business, you can prepare accordingly.
 However, even if you can't predict when you'll experience slow business, you can use the list below to help scale your sales process.